-In equations (48), Np is the measured net full-energy peak area, corrected for pulse losses caused by dead time, as well as for random and true coincidence effects.
-This can be attained by the use of an appropriate computer code for the peak area determination and the application of proper correction methods for dead time and random coincidence.
-The correction for true coincidence effects is specifically bound to $k_0$ (or any absolute) standardization.
+In equations (48), N_p is the measured net full-energy peak area, corrected for pulse losses caused by dead time, as well as for random and true coincidence effects.
+This can be attained by the use of an appropriate computer Code For the peak area Constraints for differential of proper correction methods for dead time and random coincidence.
+The correction for true coincidence effects is specifically bound to k_0 (or any absolute) standardization.
 True-coincidence effects originate from simultaneous detection of pulses generated on the detector by cascading photons.